metoppv/improver/doc/source/metadata/Introduction.rst

 units
     the units of measurement for the quantity.
     These will always be SI units.
+    In this example the unit is 1 as the variable is a probability rather than a temperature.

 cell_methods
     Used to describe the statistical processing applied to the quantity